shivamyadav9897/DecipheringDecisions/README.md

 5) Basic Starter code for Algo Trading
     - Colab file - https://colab.research.google.com/drive/11ghnVsXAAOx9HBgjUCH8xyzfWBbCzrNa?usp=sharing

+6) For understanding the basics of Game Theory
+    - 'Game theory for applied economists' by Robert Gibbons, is a superb book to get hold of the fundamentals and know the math behind them.

 ## Contributions
 This project is jointly offered by
   - Naman Gupta (namangupta22@iitk.ac.in)